Fei Tian College - Student Handbook

 With the responsibilities for acceptable conduct that the Code of Student Conduct places on students of the College, come attendant basic rights and institutional obligations.

-The College recognizes its obligation to support and uphold the basic freedoms and citizenship rights of all students and to provide conditions conducive to learning and reflective of the institution’s founding values of Truthfulness, Compassion, and Tolerance.
-Within this context, students have the following basic rights.
+The College recognizes its obligation to support and uphold the basic freedoms and citizenship rights of all students and to provide conditions conducive to learning and reflective of the institution’s religious character and founding values of Truthfulness, Compassion, and Forbearance.
+On this basis, students have the following basic rights.

 • Have access to faculty, technology, classrooms, libraries, presentations, and other resources necessary for the learning process;

-• Have access to academic advising and clear expectations for degree and graduation requirements;
+• Have access to academic advising and clear expectations for degree, certificate, and graduation requirements;

 • Participate in an exchange of ideas that is free of conduct that impedes either an instructor’s ability to teach or a student’s ability to learn;